 Current accomplishments and a long track record of success.

 The Aimco team develops the company's Cultural Attributes, bringing Aimco's core values to life, and serving as a roadmap for a positive, productive and successful work environment.
-Aimco provides the Values & Culture guide to all team members.
+Aimco provides the Values & Culture guide to all team members and produces a video detailing the Aimco culture from an employee point of view..

 Aimco is named one of Colorado's Top Workplaces by the Denver Post.